 COVID-19 brings challenges for business and human rights.
 In general, migrant workers are vulnerable.
 They are trapped abroad and reception is often not well organised.
 Examples are known in The Netherlands in which shelter is part of temporary contracts.
 If these contracts are dissolved, labour migrants are homeless.
 In Qatar, thousands of labour migrants are trapped in densely populated and closed camps.

 What can companies do?
 Business & Human Rights has developed a due diligence framework for companies focused on the proper treatment of employees in this crisis.
+Human Rights Watch has also drawn up a human rights checklist.
+The ILO has drawn up a checklist for the prevention of COVID-19 in small and medium-sized enterprises.

 Below you will find an overview per sector which CSR risks (among others) occur in international trade chains.
 Read more about CSR risks in supply chains on this Business & Human Rights page.